Religion in Finland: Catholicism

 The Catholic Church in Finland is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 As of 2020 there were 16,000 Catholics out of the country's population of 5.5 million.
 There are estimated to be more than 6,000 Catholic families in the country, about half native Finns and the rest from international communities.

 As of 2018 there are only five Finnish-born priests, and only three of them work in Finland.
 The current Bishop of Helsinki is Mons.
 Raimo Goyarrola (appointed 29 September 2023), who succeeded Bishop Teemu Sippo after he abdicated in May 2019 due to old age.
 Bishop Sippo is the first Finn to serve as a Catholic bishop in over 500 years.
 Currently there are more than 30 priests working in Finland from different countries.
 Due to the small number of Catholics in Finland, the whole country forms a single diocese, the Catholic Diocese of Helsinki.
 The Catholic Church in Finland is active in ecumenical matters and is a member of the Finnish Ecumenical Council, even though the worldwide Catholic Church is not a member of the World Council of Churches.

 Other Protestant

 Baptist

 Baptists in Finland have existed since the middle of the 19th century and are part of the Baptist branch of Protestant Christianity.
 They were among the early free churches in Finland.
 There are three church associations, the Finnish Baptist Church (Suomen Baptistikirkko), Swedish Baptist Union of Finland (Finlands svenska baptistsamfund), and two congregations belonging to the Seventh Day Baptists.
 Additionally, there are several independent Baptist churches.
 The Baptist movement came to Finland from Sweden in the mid-1800s.
 The Swedish Baptist Union of Finland includes 13 congregations with approximately 1000 members.
 The Finnish Baptist Church consists of 14 congregations with about 1500 members.
 The Seventh Day Baptist Fellowship includes two congregations with 35 members.
 The membership and congregation numbers of the independent Baptist churches are unknown.

+Pentecostal and Charismatic

+There have been Pentecostal churches since the early 20th century.